 14.5 Things We’ve Learned About Doing Websites

-1. People don’t read — even when it’s something they’re interested in.
+#1 – People do not “read” — even when it’s something they’re interested in.

-Based on the large quantity of e-mails we receive (usually from people with AOL email addresses, by the way) many people SKIM rather than actually read the content at websites.
+Based on the large quantity of e-mails we receive (usually from people with AOL email addresses, by the way) many people “skim” rather than actually “read” the content on websites.

 That, or they check briefly what the article is about… quickly think of something related to that article they’d like to know about… and zip out an email to us asking for information about so and so.